Gingernetics/Storytime/README.md

 		`list` - lists the stories stored in the program `create [filename]` - creates the new story
-		`read [filename]` - reads the contents of the chosen file `edit [filename]` - allows the user to edit the contents of a file through nano `remove [filename]` - removes the chosen file
+		`read [filename]` - reads the contents of the chosen file `edit [filename]` - allows the user to edit the contents of a file through the default text editor (or nano) `remove [filename]` - removes the chosen file

 	File manipulation is limited to the stories directory, which does not include subdirectories.